reflectoring/reflectoring.github.io/_posts/2018-01-18-consumer-driven-contract-consumer-spring-cloud-contract.md

 * with the `stubs` qualifier

 from a Maven repository, extract the contract from it and pass it into the Stub Runner who then acts as the API provider on port 6565.

-The `workOffline` flag is set to `true` meaning that the artifact should be resolved against the local maven repository on our machine for now.
+The `stubsMode` is set to `LOCAL` meaning that the artifact should be resolved against the local Maven repository on our machine for now.
+And since we have published the stub to our local Maven repository, it should resolve just fine.

 When running the test, you may run into the following exception: